flutte/anti-rick-roll/README.md

 - requests

 # todo
-specify keywords in a seperate txt file and not within the code
+- ~~specify keywords in a seperate txt file and not within the code~~
+- maybe a tkinter gui, too lazy to do front-end tho